 Charging and Billing of Everything for Everyone in Telecom: Three Key Areas to be Addressed

-The many and varied OTT players on today’s market means either competition or cooperation for telecom operators that want to stay on the market.
-Should battle be joined, it will be fought on two fronts – attracting new customers and satisfy existing ones.
+Let’s get an insight into the world of billing and charging in telecom.
+The presence of many diverse event-based OTT billing players means either competition or an opportunity for cooperation for telecommunications operators who want to stay in the market.
+The potential battle will take place on two fronts – attracting new customers and satisfying existing ones.

 On the other hand, there is always an end customer, and any type of service provided by partners must be offered in an attractive form, self-service channels should be presented and operate in the same way across the board, and a single bill for all services should be provided for each service period.
 The potential variety of services which could be offered to end customers, and the complex models of cooperation between partners, mean that billing and charging in telecom operations, of everything for everyone, is a must for an operator.

-The three points presented below summarize conditions that such a system must meet:
+The three points presented below summarize the conditions that such a system must meet:

 The whole process of negotiations and agreement conditions are stored in CRM systems, however charging and billing must be ready to store some data related to calculating and raising bills.